jpscardoso97/ich-detection/README.md

 # The Effect of Noise on Hemorrhage Detection using CT Scan Imaging​

 ## Description
-This project aims to understand if training a model on images with a certain amount of added noise can improve the model's performance on generalized noisy images.
+This project aims to understand if training a binary classification model (to detect intracranial hemorrhage) on images with a certain amount of added noise can improve the model's performance on generalized noisy images.

 ## Dataset
 The dataset used in the project is a subset of the RSNA Intracranial Hemorrhage Detection.
 The original dataset consists of 7528032 512x512 images in DICOM format.
 For this project 4000 samples were converted to a PNG dataset in Kaggle: [https://www.kaggle.com/datasets/jpscardoso/rsna-bme548-png](https://www.kaggle.com/datasets/jpscardoso/rsna-bme548-png).